-Current Status Identified Gap Possible Outcome Approved BMPs The Requirements document includes a list of approved BMPs that meet Level I standards.
-Other BMPs may be used with the approval of the Commission.
-This list does not explicitly consider "green infrastructure" BMPs such as green roofs, rainwater harvesting and reuse, etc., listed in the MPCA draft MS4 Permit and described in the MPCA's MIDS documentation.
-MIDS documents provide additional detail regarding BCWMC-approved BMPs that is not present in the Requirements document (e.g., vegetated versus unvegetated infiltration basins).
-The BCWMC may consider expanding its list of acceptable BMPs, or citing the MPCA draft MS4 permit and/or MIDS.
-Revisions to BCWMC water quality standards (see above) may affect this gap.
-Such changes may require a moderate level of effort from city/BCWMC staff to define the list.
-Adding BMPs would require revision to the Requirements document, but may not require changes in Plan policies.
-Infiltration The 2004 Plan and Requirements document include infiltration as an approved BMP for stormwater management.
-However, neither document requires infiltration or prioritizes infiltration as a preferred method for improving water quality or reducing stormwater volume.
-When infiltration methods are used, the BCWMC's Level I standards require infiltration of the first 0.5 inches of runoff from impervious surfaces.
-The MPCA draft MS4 Permit requires permittees to develop stormwater management programs that prioritize "green infrastructure" techniques, including infiltration.
-MIDS recommends infiltration of the first 1.1 inches of runoff from impervious surfaces (greater than the BCWMC's 0.5 inches).
-Minnetonka, St. Louis Park, and Plymouth require infiltration (or other retention) as a means of volume control, and the cities of Crystal, Golden Valley, and Minneapolis encourage infiltration.
-The MDNR comment letter recommends that the BCWMC evaluate the need for infiltration/abstraction standards.
-The BCWMC may use the planning process to determine the level to which infiltration should be required.
-Encouraging infiltration represents a smaller level of effort, but will require changes to the Plan and Requirements document.
-Developing and implementing a quantitative infiltration requirement (e.g., 1.1 inches) will require more discussion and a greater level of effort.
-The TAC identified "encouraging responsible infiltration" as a key role of the BCWMC, but expressed mixed opinions on whether the BCWMC should establish an infiltration or abstraction requirement to address water quality (see Attachment A).
+Current Status Possible Outcome Identified Gap This list does not explicitly consider The BCWMC may consider Approved BMPs "green infrastructure" BMPs such as expanding its list of acceptable The Requirements document green roofs, rainwater harvesting and BMPs, or citing the MPCA includes a list of approved reuse, etc., listed in the MPCA draft draft MS4 permit and/or MIDS.
+BMPs that meet Level I MS4 Permit and described in the Revisions to BCWMC water standards.
+Other BMPs may be MPCA's MIDS documentation. quality standards (see above) used with the approval of the MIDS documents provide additional may affect this gap.
+Such Commission. detail regarding BCWMC-approved changes may require a BMPs that is not present in the moderate level of effort from Requirements document (e.g., city/BCWMC staff to define the vegetated versus unvegetated list.
+Adding BMPs would infiltration basins). require revision to the Requirements document, but may not require changes in Plan policies.
+The BCWMC may use the Infiltration The MPCA draft MS4 Permit requires permittees to develop stormwater planning process to determine The 2004 Plan and management programs that prioritize the level to which infiltration Requirements document include "green infrastructure" techniques, should be required. infiltration as an approved BMP including infiltration.
+MIDS Encouraging infiltration for stormwater management. recommends infiltration of the first represents a smaller level of However, neither document 1.1 inches of runoff from impervious effort, but will require changes requires infiltration or surfaces (greater than the BCWMC's to the Plan and Requirements prioritizes infiltration as a 0.5 inches).
+Minnetonka, St. Louis document.
+Developing and preferred method for improving Park, and Plymouth require implementing a quantitative water quality or reducing infiltration (or other retention) as a infiltration requirement (e.g., stormwater volume.
+When means of volume control, and the 1.1 inches) will require more infiltration methods are used. cities of Crystal, Golden Valley, and discussion and a greater level of the BCWMC's Level I Minneapolis encourage infiltration. effort.
+The TAC identified standards require infiltration of The MDNR comment letter "encouraging responsible the first 0.5 inches of runoff recommends that the BCWMC infiltration" as a key role of the from impervious surfaces. evaluate the need for BCWMC, but expressed mixed infiltration/abstraction standards. opinions on whether the BCWMC should establish an infiltration or abstraction requirement to address water quality (see Attachment A).